MCLDG/baseline/radish34/README.md

 ### Setup

 1. As part of the development environment, we assume a procurement use-case with three users: (1) buyer and (2) supplier organizations.
-2. Run `npm i && npm run postinstall`. ** This takes about 6 minutes to clean install npm packages in root and all sub directories **
+2. Run `npm i`. ** This takes about 1 minute to clean install npm packages in root and all sub directories **
 3. Run `docker-compose build` to create the latest versions of the docker containers. ** Only do this the first time or when service source code is changed **. ** This takes about 40 minutes for a fresh build **
-4. Run `npm run setup-circuits` to perform zk-SNARK trusted setups for the circuits that are contained in the `/zkp/circuits`. ** This takes about 5-10 minutes to complete **
+4. Run `npm run setup-circuits` to perform zk-SNARK trusted setups for the circuits that are contained in the `/zkp/circuits`.
+If you see an error related to 'timeout', see the Troubleshooting section for a possible resolution. ** This takes about 5-10 minutes to complete **
     <details>
       <summary>Example logs</summary>
       <p>